Skip to content

 When you ride at Zone 2 intensity for sustained periods, several key adaptations happen:

 Mitochondrial biogenesis.
 Your body creates more mitochondria in your muscle cells.
-More mitochondria = more aerobic energy production capacity.
+More mitochondria means more aerobic energy production capacity.
 This is the literal engine expansion that makes everything else work.

 Fat oxidation improvement.
 Your body becomes more efficient at using fat as fuel, sparing glycogen for when you really need it.
 This is why base-trained cyclists can ride longer before bonking.